guolz-ml/Class-Imbalanced-SSL/README.md

+## Class-Imbalanced Semi-Supervised Learning with Adaptive Thresholding

-This repository contains PyTorch implementation for Adsh [Class-Imbalanced with Adaptive Thresholding](https://proceedings.mlr.press/v162/guo22e.html) published in ICML 2022.
+This repository contains PyTorch implementation for Adsh [Class-Imbalanced Semi-Supervised Learning with Adaptive Thresholding](https://proceedings.mlr.press/v162/guo22e.html) published in ICML 2022.

 Adsh is a semi-supervised learning method that can select pseudo-labels based on an adaptive confidence threshold.